-Customers who need more dedicated help can purchase premium support, starting at $1,800 per month.
+Customers who need more dedicated help can purchase premium support, you can contact with sales to find about pricing.

 Square’s support channels are harder to find on its website.
 However, Square also has a comprehensive knowledge base and vibrant seller community.
 You can get support via phone, email, live chat, and social media.
 Phone support is available Monday through Friday, 6 a.m. to 6 p.m.
 (PT).

 Summing it up: Major considerations before choosing Stripe or Square

 Below is a summary of the main factors to consider before deciding between Stripe and Square.

 - Type of business.
 If you mostly receive payments in person, like in a restaurant, Square is a better option because its payment system is built to serve physical businesses that need customer-facing screens.
 Stripe, on the other hand, is better suited for businesses that process mostly online payments.